 Mindfulness was hugely rewarding for me and I am now evolving the Giddy Studios journey into the mindfulness space.
 Creativity and mindfulness connect in such a strong way – the perfect fit!

 Thankfully before 2020, I was already active with this part of the business.
 Over the last five years, we have already been delivering corporate painting and creative based events and loved offering a creative pause in the day with large teams.
-We know that working with a paint brush allows us to enter a state that allows us to slow our heart rate and helps us to regulate our breath.
+We know that working with a paintbrush allows us to enter a state that slows our heart rate and helps us to regulate our breath.

 We ran pottery events in head offices such as LinkedIn, Google and other large companies.
 This year, thankfully, we were able to move it online with teams of eight or more working from home.
 I wanted to offer tangible and accessible choices to people whose working environment had changed dramatically.
-With the pottery and painting, we love that it gives teams a way to relax and therefore, achieve mindfulness in a way that suits them and they feel comfortable with.
-They can participate in their own way, with their camera on or off and really, we intercept the madness and they just breathe and get creative.
+We love that the pottery and painting offer teams a way to relax.
+Through it they achieve mindfulness in a way that suits them and they feel comfortable with.
+They can participate in their own way, with their camera on or off.
+Our classes intercept the madness and they just breathe and get creative.

 We also still offer clay Family Portraits.
 They are personalised and have always been so popular.
 They kept me going from March through April and May.
 Not in a financial way at all, more in a comforting and reassuring way that it wasn’t all gone overnight.

 My two children really struggled with the physical business gone.
 When we closed the studio I found them looking at me and wondering who their mum is without the studio?
 It was my greatest fear; what am I without Giddy Studios, it’s all they and I have known for so long.
 I had to dig into the theory of you are yourself and not defined by what you do.
 I really had to dig deep and think – you will be ok, you are not summed up by having a physical space.
 It will be ok.
 Thankfully we are all starting to feel better now.